kyerlasswell/mysql-dynamic-inventory/EASY-INSTALL.md

 db_pass: mysql_pass
 db_name: mysql_database
 db_query: |
+  SELECT
-  SELECT ip_address as ansible_host, hostname as inventory_hostname, 'web_servers' as inventory_group from servers where hostname like "web%";
+    ip_address as ansible_host,
+    hostname as inventory_hostname,
+    'web_servers' as inventory_group
+  FROM servers
+  WHERE
+    hostname LIKE "web%";
 ```

 _Note: The inventory filename must end with `mysql.yml` to pass verification._